Aaronbb1/2025ICASSP-MASEC/README.md

 ## Workflow Overview
 #### High-Frequency Denoising:
-Implemented in MATLAB using a CPO (Crown Porcupine Optimization) algorithm to optimize Variational Mode Decomposition (VMD) for effective denoising.
+Implemented in MATLAB using a CPO (Crown Porcupine Optimization) algorithm to optimize Variational Mode Decomposition (VMD) for effective denoise of our needed IMFs combining with the CEEMDAN method that we search.
 #### Low-Frequency Detrending:
 Implemented in Python, this step removes low-frequency trends from the denoised signal using polynomial detrending and VMD.
+In the process, we used the mean, higher-order polynomial fitting and the double traversal method to further optimize our strategy
 ## Key Features
 #### High-Frequency Denoising:
 ·Utilizes CPO optimization for VMD to effectively remove high-frequency noise from the signal.